smcgrat/fresh/README.md

 Specify a different directory: `fwrap -d /path/to/directory`

 Specify a certain Subject ID so other Subject ID's will be ignored: `fwrap -s 1234`

+Specify an email address to receive notifications from slurm about the job: `fwrap -e user@email.com`

 First you will be asked to choose one from the following:
 1. All steps